ibizaman/selfhostblocks/modules/blocks/monitoring/docs/default.md

 ## Backups Dashboard and Alert {#blocks-monitoring-backup}

-This dashboard show Restic and BorgBackup backup jobs, or any job with "backup" in the systemd service name.
+This dashboard shows Restic and BorgBackup backup jobs, or any job with "backup" in the systemd service name.

 ### Dashboard {#blocks-monitoring-backup-dashboard}